A Nile River cruise, dozens of ancient sites, and the brand-new Grand Egyptian Museum.

 Bethel Seminary Professor

-After our luggage is collected, we’re taken by motor coach to the wonderful Le Meridian Pyramids Hotel for a good night’s sleep before our adventure begins in the morning.
+After our luggage is collected, we’re taken by motor coach to the wonderful Le Meridien Hotel for a good night’s sleep before our adventure begins in the morning.

-We will walk through the ancient and wonderfully preserved temple of Karnak and head to the west bank of the Nile to visit the Valley of the Kings and Hapshepsut's mortuary temple.
-Here we explore the elaborate tombs of key Pharaohs.
-That afternoon, we re-board the beautiful Movenpick Nile Cruise ship and begin our journey along the Nile.
+We will head back to the west bank of the Nile and there we will explore the elaborately painted tombs of key Pharaohs in the Valley of the Kings and also visit the mortuary temple of the female pharaoh Hatshepsut.
+That afternoon, we will re-board the beautiful Movenpick Nile cruise ship and begin our journey along the Nile.

-Today is a day of cruising and touring as we make our way south.
-First we come to Edfu where we disembark to visit perhaps the best-preserved temple in all of Egypt: the temple of Horus, the son of Osiris and Isis and protector of Pharaoh.
+This is a day of cruising and touring as we make our way south.
+First we will come to Edfu where we disembark to visit what is perhaps the best-preserved temple in all of Egypt: the temple of Horus, the son of Osiris and Isis, and protector of Pharaoh.
 Returning to our ship we will continue to sail south to visit the temple at Kom Ombo, which honors Sobek the crocodile-headed protector of Egypt.

-Today, we explore Elephantine Island in the center of the Nile, the site of a temple to Khnum, an Egyptian creator deity, and also a temple to Yahweh, built by a Jewish mercenary community who wrote letters to Jerusalem mentioning figures from the book of Nehemiah.
-Next, it’s off to explore an authentic African village where we’ll encounter welcoming shop-keepers and residents.
+This day, after a visit to the massive “unfinished obelisk,” we will explore Elephantine Island in the center of the Nile, the site of a temple to Khnum, an Egyptian creator deity, and also a temple to Yahweh, built by a Jewish mercenary community who wrote letters to Jerusalem mentioning figures from the book of Nehemiah.
 In the evening, we head back to our cruise ship for dinner and our last night on board.

 More than simply a statement about pricing, “All Inclusive” describes GTI’s holistic approach to facilitating purposeful travel and experiential learning in cooperation with our Ministry Partners.